tomerleib/projects/openstack-aio/README.md

 * main.yaml - The playbook responsible for everything.
 * initial.sh - Shell script that changes the quota and kernel params.
 * tests.py - Python code that will do the actual tests.
-* openstack_deploy.zip - Content of the /etc/openstack_deploy
+* openstack_deploy.tgz - Content of the /etc/openstack_deploy